AnuragShukl/DustbinLocator/README.md

 # Quick Start

-📄 Clone or fork this repo and change current directory to `undefined-DevHeat-2022`:
+📄 Clone or fork this repo and change current directory to `G-20 Sahastam Tech Fest- GBU`: